Varying treatment times

 - The first step is the prep!
 Diagnosis and treatment planning are essential, after which it may be necessary to carry out repairs or treatment.

-- Implant placement is usually followed by a period of healing, lasting from 8 weeks to 6 months.
+- Implant placement is usually followed by a period of healing, lasting from eight weeks to six months.
 Often the implants are completely hidden beneath the gum, however one-stage procedures where the implant is visible from the time of placement are also commonplace.

 - Several visits may or may not be needed over the next few weeks to adjust temporary teeth or dentures and to monitor healing.
 This is quite normal and should be seen as a positive part of your treatment.